-Welcome to Trinity College Dublin, Ireland’s leading university, which has been inspiring generations of brilliant thinkers for over 400 years.
-Join our 18,000 students and work with some of the most influential and reputable professors in their field.
+Welcome to Trinity College Dublin, Ireland’s leading university, which has been inspiring generations of global citizens and global leaders for over 400 years.
+Join our 20,000 students and work with some of the most influential and reputable professors in their field.

 Trinity is delighted to accept students who have completed the below qualifications from the Republic of Ireland

 For more detailed information on admission requirements for these examinations systems please see our admissions guidelines.